 3. Populate projects with tasks

-Every project requires specific steps to complete.
+Every project requires specific steps to get completed.
 Simply list the things that need to be done as tasks in your project.
 You can always add more later on if something comes up.

 ✅ To create a task, enter your project by clicking or tapping on its name on your project list.
 There is a “+” icon in the bottom right corner of the view.
 Use it to add your task.